 For the first 15 years of its life the journal was the only means by which public opinion in the region could be heard, thus anything published was considered as the truth.
 The Examiner reported on issues thought to be of interest to its readers.
 There was little local news aside from reports of major events.
 Many economic and political debates were sparked in the journal, and readers were given a correspondence section to reply to these, along with other issues readers found worthy of debate.
 The Examiner was very liberal in its correspondence column and printed almost all letters.
 At one stage there was no space left for any articles.3

-The Wairau Affray in which several Europeans were killed at the mouth of the Tuamarina Valley received extensive coverage, and to which the paper's first supplement was devoted5.
+The Wairau Affray, in which several Europeans were killed at the mouth of the Tuamarina Valley, received extensive coverage, and the paper's first supplement was devoted to the event5.
 A petition resulting from the Wairau Affray, about land regulation, was published in the Examiner.
-Obviously this newspaper was hugely influential in the community at the time, however its strong alliance to the landowners upset many working class people and led to the birth of a new newspaper.
+Obviously this newspaper was hugely influential in the community at the time, however its strong alliance with the landowners upset many working class people and led to the birth of a new newspaper.

-The Examiner came to an end on 15th of January 1874.
+The Examiner came to an end on 15 January 1874.
 In its last few issues it was clearly evident that its time was coming to an end.
 It continued to include very little local news and a small range of international news.
 The other columns were full of advertising and no correspondence column, a sign that its subscribers were diminishing in number.
-The cause of the Examiner's failure was its loss of interest from the general community.
+The Nelson community had lost interest in its content.
 Many subscribers now also lived in the newly founded Marlborough, which had its own paper.
-The Examiner ultimately, was unable to keep up with the other two papers and eventually crashed under financial difficulties.
+The Examiner ultimately, was unable to keep up with its competition and eventually crashed under financial difficulties.

 A new competitor, the Nelson Evening Mail, came into the printing market in 1866 to offer yet another option for the settlers.
-Like the Examiner, The Colonist too went under after a time, and on May1 1920, the Nelson Evening Mail bought it, and the two were incorporated into each other.
-The Colonist was ended due to financial difficulties as the cost of printing increased heavily after the war.
+Like the Examiner, The Colonist too went under after a time, and on May 1 1920, the Nelson Evening Mail bought it, and the Colonist was incorporated into the Nelson Evening Mail.
+The Colonist was closed due to financial difficulties, as the cost of printing increased heavily after the war.
 These costs were then passed onto readers who could simply not keep up.
 Overall, Nelson could not support two newspapers.

 The Nelson Evening Mail